 Air conditioners use a cycle that involves changing a refrigerant between a liquid and a gas to decrease the temperature of a room.
-The design of virtually all air conditions assumes that the system is not going to be run when the exterior temperature is below 60 degrees Fahrenheit, since it is below the comfort area of most people.
-In most cases, it is not safe to run an air conditioner below this temperature.
+The design of virtually all air conditioners assumes that the system isn't going to run when the exterior temperature is below 60 degrees Fahrenheit, since it's below the comfort area of most people.
+In most cases, it's not safe to run an air conditioner below this temperature.

 Air conditioners are designed to operate within a relatively narrow range of temperatures.
 The manufacturer assumes that the air conditioner will never run below a certain temperature.
 The minimum temperature can vary between models, but it's usually around 60 degrees F.